2011 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Leader of the opening 36-hole competition was team Spain, with a 24-under-par score of 696.
 Defending champions England did not make it to the quarter finals, finishing ninth in the qualifying round.

 There was no official award for the lowest individual score, but individual leader was Scott Fernandez, Spain, with a 9-under-par score of 135, two strokes ahead of Adrián Otaegui, Spain and Thomas Pieters, Belgium.

 Team France won the gold medal, earning their first title, beating team Switzerland in the final 4–2.

 Team Sweden, earned the bronze on third place, after beating Germany 4–3 in the bronze match.